 Today I’d like to talk about one of the most important trends in real estate and especially for the UK which is globally a leading market thanks to its early high rate of adoption.
-According to Grand View Research, the sector, which was already valued at £80.8 billion in 2018, is expected to experience up to 2025 a Compound Aggregated Growth Rate (CAGR) of 6.5%.
+According to Grand View Research, the modular construction sector, which was already valued at £80.8 billion in 2018, is expected to experience up to 2025 a Compound Aggregated Growth Rate (CAGR) of 6.5%.

 I didn’t know much about this whole field up until a few months ago when I had the pleasure to get in contact with Forta Pro, a company specialised in Modular constructions, to give a speech at one of their webinars that focused on wellbeing, sustainability, and modularity.

 *Source: Grand View Research